 Key Takeaways

 Bidstream is not one data type.
-It can include device, app, page, location, IP, auction, and contextual fields depending on source and partner rules.
+Device, app, page, location, IP, auction, and contextual fields vary by source path.

 Consent evidence matters more than coverage.
-Ask how consent or notice travels from publisher/app to exchange to data partner.
+Ask how notice travels from publisher/app to exchange to data partner.

 Field minimization is a buying control.
 Do not license fields you do not need for the approved use case.